Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Introduction

 In this work, we propose a temporally consistent mesh recovery system (TCMR).
 It is designed to resolve the strong dependency on the current static feature for temporally consistent and smooth 3D human motion output from a video.
-First, while we follow the previous video-based works~\cite{kocabas2020vibe,luo20203d,kanazawa2019learning} to encode a temporal feature of the current frame, we remove the residual connection between the static and temporal features.
+First, although we follow the previous video-based works~\cite{kocabas2020vibe,luo20203d,kanazawa2019learning} to encode a temporal feature of the current frame, we remove the residual connection between the static and temporal features.
 Moreover, we introduce PoseForecast, which consists of two temporal encoders, to \emph{forecast} a current pose from the past and future frames without the current frame.
-The temporal features from PoseForecast are free from the current static feature; however, contain essential temporal information of the past and future frames, respectively, to \emph{forecast} a current pose.
-They are integrated with the current temporal feature, which is extracted from all the input frames, to predict current SMPL parameters.
-The parameters estimated from the integrated temporal feature is used as the final output in inference time.
-By removing the strong dependency on the current static feature, our SMPL parameter regressor can have a more chance to focus on the past and future frames without being dominated by the current frame.
+The temporal features from PoseForecast are free from the current static feature; however, they contain essential temporal information of the past and future frames to \emph{forecast} a current pose.
+The temporal features from PoseForecast are integrated with the current temporal feature, which is extracted from all input frames, to predict current SMPL parameters.
+The parameters estimated from the integrated temporal feature are the final output in inference time.
+By removing the strong dependency on the current static feature, our SMPL parameter regressor can have more chance to focus on the past and future frames without being dominated by the current frame.

 Despite its simplicity, we observed that our newly designed temporal architecture is highly effective on obtaining the temporally consistent and smooth 3D human motion.
-Also, it improves the accuracy of the 3D pose and shape per frame by utilizing better temporal information.
+It also improves the accuracy of the 3D pose and shape per frame by utilizing better temporal information.
 We show that the proposed TCMR outperforms the previous video-based methods~\cite{kocabas2020vibe,luo20203d,kanazawa2019learning} on various 3D video benchmarks, especially in temporal consistency.